dillikadariya/dillikadariya/README.md

 - 🎓 Research Fellow at the Arkansas Center for Research in Economics.
 - 🌟 President of Active Minds at UCA.
 - 🖥️ Proficient in Microsoft Office and Google Workspace.
-- 💻 I’m currently learning C++, Python, and data science skills, with a hunger to learn more.
+- 💻 Currently developing my expertise in C++, Python, and data science skills, with a hunger to learn more.
 - 💞️ Eager to learn from others and collaborate on projects involving mathematics and data science.

  🌐 Connect with Me

-- Email- dilliramkadariya98@gmail.com
 - Linkedin- https://www.linkedin.com/in/dilliramkadariya/
 -
  🌟 Goals

 Eager to learn new skills and contribute to innovative projects.
-I'm actively seeking internship opportunities to apply my mathematical knowledge and programming skills in real-world scenarios.
+I'm actively seeking full time opportunities to apply my mathematical knowledge and programming skills in real-world.

  🌈 Fun Facts

 - I love singing and playing guitar.
-- Ask me about Economics, Physics, and Math.
+- Ask me about Economics, Physics, Data Science and Math.

 Let's connect and explore the exciting possibilities in the world of applied math and computer science! 🌍